elysia-best/openpgl/doc/compilation.md

     - `OPENPGL_ISA_NEON` and `OPENPGL_ISA_NEON2X` if Open PGL is compiled with NEON or double pumped NEON support (default `OFF`).

+    - `OPENPGL_ISA_LSX` if OpenPGL is compiled for LoongArch64 with the Embree SIMDe-based LSX port.
+This requires compiler support for `-msimd=lsx` as described by the LoongArch toolchain conventions.

     - `OPENPGL_LIBRARY_NAME`: Specifies the name of the Open PGL library file created.
 By default the name `openpgl` is used.